noelmrowiec/Deep-Learning-Energy-Prices-in-Illinois/README.md

 For more technical results, we used the mean squared error as our loss function.
 We had the following final train/validation losses:

-Training error: 5x10^-5​
+Training error: 5x10^-5​ MSE

-Validation error: 2x10^-4
+Validation error: 2x10^-4 MSE

-Our final test error was
+Our final test error was 0.2 MSE

-The goal of predicting energy prices is to provide a way for customers and energy provider to save money.
-Energy predictions "sends accurate price signals to generators and customers, informing them when and where power is cheap or expensive.
-Market participants benefit from access to transparent real-time data to make reliable decisions about investment, resulting in more innovation, efficiency, reliability and market liquidity."
-[1] Accurate predictions are import because it will save more money.

 Over the course of our project, we learned that data cleaning and manipulation is very important.
 As we progressed through milestones, we spent the majority of our time adjusting our dataset.
 During milestone 1, we included all of the data.
 In the later milestones, we have to go back and adjust our data.
 Below is a list of how we had to adjust our data:
  - Merging data: